altafsamnani/vodafone_backend_keycloak/README.md

  http://localhost/ for Laravel Endpoints (using Starwar apis) http://localhost:85/auth for Keycloak server

-It uses mariadb as a database, nginx as a server and keycloak image for the server.
+It uses mariadb as a database, nginx as a server and keycloak image for the authentication.

 It will also run ```php artisan migrate ``` and ```php artisan db:seed``` for migrations and database seeding.

-3. Database will be setup for Laravel and Keycloak and will be available respectively at 3306 and 3307 port.
+3. Database will be setup for Laravel and Keycloak and will be available respectively at localhost:3306 and localhost:3307 port and you can use any mysql client to connect with the database

 ## Explaination